 Another possible use would be for shadow reference for a figure you have a photo of.
-Let’s say that you have a picture of a model in a pose that is perfect for the drawing you are doing.
-But, the light source isn’t quite right?
+Let’s say you have a picture of a model in a pose that is perfect for the drawing you are doing.
+But the light source needs to be corrected?
 What do you do?
-You get out your trust artist mannequin and use it to visual where the shadows should be.
-This saves you the effort of having to mentally picture where shadows should be, giving you a visual reference that can help you to create a more realistic drawing.
+You get your trusted artist mannequin and use it to visualize where the shadows should be.
+This saves you the effort of mentally picturing where shadows should be, giving you a visual reference that can help you create a more realistic drawing.

 The human body is constantly in motion.
-Even as we sit in an idle position, our chest moves with each breath, or eyes blink, our stomach moves in and out, etc.
+Even sitting in an idle position, our chest moves with each breath, our eyes blink, our stomach moves in and out, etc.

 You do it by drawing figures on the hoof.
 What does that mean?
-It merely means that you are drawing quickly and instinctively.
+Gesture Drawing It merely means that you are drawing quickly and instinctively.

-You aren’t worried about getting everything perfect, you are just trying to get your ideas down on paper as quickly as possible.
+You are okay with getting everything perfect.
+You are just trying to get your ideas down on paper as quickly as possible.

 When drawing like this, don’t draw with your wrist.
 I’ll repeat that, don’t draw with your wrist.
 Draw with your entire arm.
 Make big strokes, and don’t worry about the details!

 Drawing figures on the hoof will allow you to draw a figure quickly.
-That means you can draw another one more quickly, then another.
-When you master the skill of drawing of the hoof, you’ll be able to draw dozens of figures an hour.
+That means you can draw another one more quickly than another.
+When you master the skill of drawing the hoof, you’ll be able to draw dozens of figures an hour.

 Why is that important?
 Because it lets you get in much-needed practice.
 How do you get better at drawing the human form?
 By drawing it as much as possible.

-When drawing of the hoof, you can be doing this as practice, or as a precursor to a finished drawing.
-If you are doing this as a precursor to a final drawing, make sure that you keep your sketch quick and light.
+When drawing the hoof, you can do this as practice or as a precursor to a finished drawing.
+If you are doing this as a precursor to a final drawing, ensure that you keep your sketch quick and light.

 When you draw in this manner, your final artwork will often have more life and convey a greater sense of motion.

-So, how should the process of drawing on the hoof be used to create a finished drawing?
+So, how should drawing on the hoof be used to create a finished drawing?

 First, either choose a photo for reference or find your model.
 Next, start a light sketch of your figure using quick strokes.
 No details are necessary at this point.
 Sketch your figure quickly, paying attention to the pose and posture.

-Are incredibly intricate drawings of the human form that have tight details and correctly rendered shadows and highlights amazing to look at?
+Are incredibly intricate human form drawings with tight details and correctly rendered shadows and highlights amazing?

 Absolutely.
 Is this the only way to draw a human figure?
-Absolutely not.
-However, you choose to develop your own style, don’t discount the possibility of drawing simpler figures using fewer lines.
+No. However, if you choose to develop your style, consider the possibility of drawing simpler figures using fewer lines.

 Many artists have mastered the ability to not only draw with minimal lines but to do so while still capturing the essence of their subject.

 When you draw in this manner, you have to use great care.
-With a more sophisticated line drawing, a few mistakes may be overlooked.
+With a more sophisticated line drawing, a few things may be noticed.
 With a simpler line drawing, any mistakes you make will be magnified.
-You can draw figures using fewer lines and a simpler approach as a sketch, or as a finished piece.
+You can draw figures using fewer lines and a simpler approach as a sketch or as a finished piece.

 Drawing The Human Form Is Very Challenging And Rewarding

-For many artists, the ultimate achievement is being able to draw a human form realistically.
-Many of use first discovered our love for art by looking at paintings by the old masters.
+For many artists, the ultimate achievement is drawing a human form realistically.
+Many of us first discovered our love for art by looking at paintings by old masters.

-We wondered how did they do that?
+How did they do that?
 How did they create something so amazing and so life-like?
-It was this sense of wonder that drove many of us into exploring our own artistic talents.
+It was this sense of wonder that drove many of us to explore our own artistic talents.

-The human form is complex, but it can be mastered if you are willing to work to do it.
-There’s no quick solution here, you either put in the time, or you fail.
+The human form is complex but can be mastered if willing to work.
+There needs to be a quick solution here.
+You either put in the time or fail.
 Try to break down the human form into simpler shapes to build the foundation of your artwork.

 Use light, gestural drawings to help establish the composition and convey a sense of movement.
 Always pay attention to the light source and how it casts shadows and creates highlights.

 You also need to develop a style of your own.
 You could draw in a highly rendered manner, with a simple line approach, or some mix of the two.
-Above all else, have fun, don’t get discouraged, and keep working so that you can master drawing the human form.
+Above all else, have fun, don’t get discouraged, and keep working on mastering drawing the human form.

 It takes time to master the human form, so be patient with yourself as you progress along your artistic journey.